-Wanting this year to be different from the rest?
+Wanting this term to be different from the rest?

 If any of this resonates, particularly this last point and accepting that it’s OK to put yourself first, then I’d encourage you to try and develop new ways of thinking that enable a balanced commitment to both your personal and professional lives.

 To help you do so, I’d like to share with you my “Complete Guide to Work-life Balance” which I hope will help to make this task that much easier.

 The tool is designed to help you assess and identify the areas where change may be needed.
 It will help you to plot meaningful steps towards bringing greater balance into your life as a teacher or school leader.